Truepele001/Weather.App/README.md

-Project is done, no rocket science used hence everything is self-explanatory
+Project is done, no rocket science used hence everything is self-explanatory.

+Will do more of these :-)